 The Voice, Summer Night

 Shore With Red House

 About the Norwegian Painter Edvard Munch

-The Norwegian painter Edvard Munch was born in Adalsbruk, Loten, Norway, in 1863 on the 12th, December.
+The Norwegian painter Edvard Munch was born in Adalsbruk, Loten, Norway, in 1863 on the 12th, of December.
 Aged 80, the artist died in Oslo on January 23 in 1944.

 As a well-known expressionist, his painting The scream reached internationally iconic status.